“I’m not tech savvy, and I don’t want to be…”

 - You weren’t born with a technological bone in your body.

 - You need someone to keep a constant eye on maximizing your ad campaigns.

 - You’re attempting to write and launch several new books during the same year.

-After coaching over 600 authors, I’ve heard numerous horror stories of marketing assistants going rogue or being unproductive.
+After coaching over 1,000 authors, I’ve heard numerous horror stories of marketing assistants being unproductive or going AWOL.
 On the other hand, I’ve trained some good marketing assistants who worked on staff for my author clients.
 I wrote this article to help you identify the right type of candidate.

 Whenever you consider hiring a marketing assistant, always start with this question:

 If I pay this person, how will I make MORE MONEY in the long run?

 Anyone you decide to hire should bring a positive benefit to your bottom line.
 Otherwise, he or she is wasting your time and money.

 If you’re an author who wants to sell more books, how can a marketing assistant help you achieve that goal?
 The answer lies in understanding how books are sold, such as the following techniques:

 - Build a big email list and send persuasive email campaigns